maxmind/GeoIP2-node/README.md

 To use the web service API, you must create a new `WebServiceClient`, using your MaxMind `accountID` and `licenseKey` as parameters.
-The third argument is the `timeout`, which defaults to `3000`.
-The fourth argument is the `host`; set this to `geolite.info` to use the GeoLite2 web service instead of GeoIP2.
+The third argument is an object holding additional option.
+The `timeout` option defaults to `3000`.
+The `host` option defaults to `geoip.maxmind.com`.
+Set `host` to `geolite.info` to use the GeoLite2 web service instead of GeoIP2.

 You may then call the function corresponding to a specific end point, passing it the IP address you want to lookup.

 If the request succeeds, the function's Promise will resolve with the model